weevood/MA-BDA_Project/README.md

 | *k from 20 to 300, jumps of 10*<br> ![clusteringScore4](images/Qb-clusteringScore4-1.png) |
 |:---:|

+With this visualisation, there seems to be a first elbow around k = 160 and a second one around k = 230.

 | *k from 140 to 220, jumps of 5*<br> ![clusteringScore4](images/Qb-clusteringScore4-2.png) |
 |:---:|

+If we run on k between 140 to 220 with jumps of 5, no elbow is clearly visible.
+As the various improvement steps are now applied, we will now vary k by jumps of 1.

 | *k from 160 to 200, jumps of 1*<br> ![clusteringScore4](images/Qb-clusteringScore4-3.png) |
 |:---:|